Student Success

 Teaching Tools—Community Agreements (PDF)

 • Each class context is unique.
-Culturally inclusive teaching recognizes and capitalizes on the diversity of learning backgrounds in order to enrich the learning experience of all students.
-This teaching tool provides you with prompts to create an inclusive class environment for students with varied cultural backgrounds and varied prior learning experiences.
+Culturally informed teaching recognizes and capitalizes on the differences of learning backgrounds in order to enrich the learning experience of all students.
+This teaching tool provides you with prompts to create a welcoming class environment for students with varied cultural backgrounds and prior learning experiences.

 Open Educational Resources